 Action: By now you should be highly motivated to start populating your Memory Palaces with vocabulary.

 There may be wisdom in this, but it might also set you up for frustration and discouragement if you falter.
-(As I discuss in the Magnetic Memory books, procrastination is bound to happen, so recommend Tim Ferris’ idea to schedule procrastination into your schedule instead of letting it plan its way into you).
+As I discuss in the Magnetic Memory books, procrastination is bound to happen.
+To help deal with it, I recommend Tim Ferris’ idea to schedule procrastination into your schedule instead of letting it plan its way into you.